-HunterGatherer is a design, illustration, and animation studio founded by Todd St. John.
-It has earned international recognition for its spare, but conceptually inventive projects; often combining experimental techniques with a distinctive design approach.
-Since 2000, HunterGatherer has stayed intentionally small and client-focused, working closely with select companies and individuals across a range of disciplines.
+HunterGatherer is a design, illustration, and animation studio founded in 2000 by Todd St. John.
+It has earned international recognition for its spare, but conceptually inventive projects; often combining experimental techniques with a distinctive voice.
+HunterGatherer has stayed intentionally small and client-focused, working closely with select companies and individuals across a range of disciplines.